LISTEN TO MY LATEST PODCAST EPISODE

 How to Use Pantone Swatches in Illustrator to Color Your Designs

-Work in fashion?
-You’ll be using Pantone colors to design.
+If you work in fashion, you’ll be using Pantone colors to design.

 Which is why I made a video tutorial to show you exactly how to do that.